A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Related Work

-Few existing lossy compressors consider unstructured mesh data.
-Iverson et al.~\cite{Iverson12} proposed a domain-decomposition approach to first partition the mesh into regions and then represent each region with the mean value of the nodal data.
+Few error-bounded lossy compressors consider unstructured mesh data.
+Iverson et al.~\cite{Iverson12} proposed a domain-decomposition approach that divides the mesh into regions first, followed by representing each region using the mean value of the nodal data.
 The main drawback is the high storage overhead of the regions represented as integer arrays, making it impractical for large-scale data.
-Another related research is the compression of adaptive mesh refinement (AMR) data~\cite{WangPGTJTSD0FLC23}, which still relies on the semi-structured data blocks in the AMR hierarchy.
+Researchers also explored non-error-bounded compression of 2D unstructured grid data.
+For example, Kamath~\mbox{\cite{kamath2020compressing}} proposed a training-based approach that targets a fusion plasma simulation code with 2D triangular grids.
+Yet, the method requires extra handling of high-error points with a regression algorithm.
+Salloum et al.~\mbox{\cite{salloum2018optimal}} used a compressed sensing approach to compress 2D unstructured grid data, which requires an iterative and optimization process to decompress the data.
+Salloum et al.~\mbox{\cite{salloum2020comparing}} further explored using Alpert multi-wavelets for compressing unstructured grid data.
+Another related research is the compression of adaptive mesh refinement (AMR) data~\cite{WangPGTJTSD0FLC23}, which relies on AMR's semi-structured blocks.